Tiger Woods to bring the 'fire' after being named Ryder Cup vice captain

 'An invaluable resource'

-Furyk, captaining the American team for the first time, backed Woods to bring "fire" to the 42nd Ryder Cup, staged this year September 28 and 30 on the outskirts of the French capital.
+Furyk, captaining the American team for the first time, backed Woods to bring "fire" to the 42nd Ryder Cup, staged this year September 28-30 on the outskirts of the French capital.

 "To win in Paris will be a great challenge, and to have Steve and Tiger share in the journey is important for me and for American golf," said Furyk, himself a two-time Ryder Cup winner as a player.